Save Your Tears: Ariana Grande remix

-The second remix of "Save Your Tears", a collaboration with American singer-songwriter Ariana Grande, was released on April 23, 2021, with an accompanying animated music video.
+The second remix of "Save Your Tears", a collaboration with American singer-songwriter Ariana Grande, was released on April 23, 2021, with an accompanying animated music video depicting Grande as a gynoid in the process of automated assembly.
 It was included on the deluxe version of the Weeknd's fourth studio album After Hours.
 The song marks the third collaboration between the Weeknd and Grande, after "Love Me Harder" (2014) and "Off the Table" (2020).

 The remix was a commercial success in the United States, peaking at number one on the Billboard Hot 100 for two weeks.
 It became the sixth number-one single on the chart for both artists, and made After Hours the first album since Drake's Scorpion in 2018 to have three singles from the same album to reach number one.
 The remix ranked as the second best-performing song of the year on the year-end Hot 100 chart of 2021.
 In the Weeknd's native country Canada, it peaked at number one on the Billboard Canadian Hot 100, where it became both the Weeknd and Grande's sixth chart-topper.
 The remix also topped the Billboard Global 200, marking the Weeknd's first number-one single on the chart and Grande's second.